chapshaun/linux/README.md

 # Linux-Packages
 Here are some various programs that I use in all of my Linux machines.
-Note: apt-get is only with Debian based distros.
+- apt-get is only with Debian based distros.
+- pacman is used for Arch linux